blog-banner

 Even though the structural engineer is almost a jack of all trades, there are many different types and specializations within this field of work.
 Since this article is considering home renovation, when hiring a structural engineer you’ll want to work with someone who specializes in residential projects.

-• A home extension or an addition;
+• Building a home extension or addition

-• Removing or modifying internal walls;
+• Removing or modifying internal walls

-• Underpinning floors;
+• Underpinning floors

 Although this seems like a small list, it’s best to remember that if you’re changing the structure of your building or property in any way, an engineer must be consulted.
 An important note is that projects like those listed will require you to apply for a permit.
-If the project is quite complex, the permit applications will require technical information from that of an engineer.
+If the project is quite complex, the permit applications will require technical information from an engineer.
 Thus, once you’ve narrowed down the project you’re going to take on, do some research regarding the rules within your municipality.

-Removing a wall
+Removing a Wall

 Even if you think it’s going to be an easy task, removing an interior or exterior wall is challenging and dangerous.
 Accidentally removing a load-bearing wall will compromise the entire structure of your house, and this is a risk homeowners should not be willing to take, let alone it compromises the safety of all those living under your roof.
 For the removal or the inspection of a load-bearing wall, you must work with a structural engineer.
 They will be able to design a new beam which will work to replace the carrying capacity of the wall.
 Removing or moving a load-bearing wall could also mean replacement bracing walls will also be required.